 Be careful when reading the bus schedules that you are looking at the right schedule.

-For example, if you are going the direction Sorrento to Amalfi, then Sorrento will be the first stop listed (at the top).
-If you are going in the direction Amalfi to Sorrento, then Amalfi will be listed at the top.
+For example, if you are going in the direction of Sorrento to Amalfi, then Sorrento will be the first stop listed (at the top).
+If you are going in the direction of Amalfi to Sorrento, then Amalfi will be listed at the top.

 If you plan to hop around towns using the bus you may want to buy a day pass.
 For 10 euros, you can get unlimited rides along the SITA route for 24 hours.
 For 15 euros, you can get 1 Travelmar ferry trip plus unlimited rides on the SITA route until midnight the day the ticket is validated (not 24 hours).